Content contained in this page is taken from the Resettlement Policy Statement available on gov.uk - accessed 30/11/2018

 UNHCR will conduct a full Refugee Status Determination (RSD) and resettlement consideration, as they are mandated to determine whether an individual meets the 1951 Convention definition of a refugee and are best placed to assess their protection needs.
 Having determined that the individual is a refugee UNHCR will then consider whether resettlement is the right long-term solution for them, and then to which country or resettlement scheme they should be referred.

-If UNHCR consider that an individual should be referred to the UK for resettlement, they will send us a Resettlement Registration Form (RRF) which confirms that the individual has been determined by UNHCR to be a refugee according to the terms of the 1951 Convention.
+If UNHCR consider that an individual should be referred to the UK for resettlement, they will send us a Resettlement Referral Form (RRF) which confirms that the individual has been determined by UNHCR to be a refugee according to the terms of the 1951 Convention.
 The RRF is a summary of both the RSD and the resettlement consideration.
 This is processed by our casework team, who determine whether the case should be accepted for resettlement to the UK.

 Our caseworkers manage the inward flow of referrals from UNHCR, assessing the eligibility of referrals through a caseworking process and commissioning relevant screening and security checks.
 Caseworkers do not reassess vulnerability.
 UNHCR are internationally recognised experts in assessing vulnerability and by referring the case they are recommending that the persons fall into one of their resettlement submission categories and have needs which mean they should be resettled in the UK.
 UNHCR have access to more detailed case information – which will have been gathered during the extensive interviews they conduct during various stages of resettlement processing – and have a better understanding of circumstances refugees face in host countries.